NullDesk/nullmailer/README.md

 ### <a name="subs"></a>Substitutions and PersonalizedSubstitutions

+The mailer extensions support content substitutions for the body content, subject, and with templates.
+If your mail service supports server-side templates, these substitions will be passed to the server for processing against the template.
+When providing your own message body in code, the substitutions will be made locally when the message is delivered.

+The <code>MailMessage</code> has a top-level property for supplying the collection of replacement tokens and values as a dictionary.
+Additionally, each recipient can also specify a collection of substitions to further personalize the content on a per-recipient basis.
+When the message is delivered, these collections are merged.
+If the same token exists in both collections, the recipient's personalized version will be used.

+Several of the above examples for creating messages demonstrate using substitions.

+**Be sure your dictionary's key, the replacement token, includes the delimeters your content or template uses.**

 ### <a name="bodycontent"></a>Body Content

+The <code>MailerMessage.Body</code> can be any type that implements <code>IMessageBody</code>.

+The framework includes a <code>ContentBody</code> class for cases where you wish to supply HTML and/or Plain text content directly.
+The <code>TemplateBody</code> class allows you to supply a template name instead.

 ### <a name="templates"></a>Templates

+Differnt implementations of <code>IMailer</code> support templates in slightly different ways.

+The <code>MkSmtpMailer</code> uses MailKit to deliver email using traditional SMTP services.
+To support templates, this mailer can use templates stored on the local file-system.
+Templates can be supplied for both HTML and Plain text content.
+Just before the message is delivered, the templates will be loaded, and the substitions will be performed.
+The body's TempalteName should be set to the filename of the template(s) you wish to use, minus the file extension.
+The folder path and file extensions used to locate the template files on the file system are supplied by the mailer's settings.

+The <code>SendGridMailer</code> uses SendGrid's server-side transactional templates.
+Here the template name should be the ID of the transactional template you wish to use.
+The mailer will simply pass the template name and substitutions collections to the server, which will then create the message and deliver it.

 ### <a name="attachments"></a>Attachments

+Attachments can added to a <code>MailMessage</code> as either a collection of file names, or using Dictionery of file names and Streams.
+When using file names, please use the full file path of the attachment.

 ## <a name="custom-mailer"></a>Creating your own mailers